issp-center-dev/HPhi/doc/tutorial/en/source/tutorial-zero.rst

 Following the procedure, please see how :math:`S({\bf q})` changes by changing J'.

-*1. Calculations of spin structure factors for excited states*
+Calculations of spin structure factors for excited states
 """""""""""""""""""""""""""""""
 By changing exct in stan.in, you can obtain several excited states.
 For those excited states, by changing **max_num=1** as ,for example, **max_num=4**,